praktiskt/badrat/README.md

 # badrat

-We all know LLMs are 100% reliable and can never be wrong, so let's have it check if an HTTP request is potentially malicious or not.
+We all know LLMs are 100% reliable so let's have it check if a HTTP request is potentially malicious or not.

 ## Development